rehierl/node-tree-outliner/3-4-0-design-6.md

 section.
 Consequently, both sections can not share any content nodes.

 Note that these circumstances are of no interest at this point.
-The relevant aspect here is to define the relationship between two sections, if those two sections are related with each other.
+The relevant aspect here is to define the relationship between two sections, if these two sections are related with each other.

 **CLARIFICATION**